CyberDefend3r/Py-Docs-Bot/README.md

 [![Pylint & flake8](https://github.com/trevormiller6/Py-Docs-Bot/actions/workflows/flakelint.yml/badge.svg)](https://github.com/trevormiller6/Py-Docs-Bot/actions/workflows/flakelint.yml) [![CodeQL](https://github.com/trevormiller6/Py-Docs-Bot/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/trevormiller6/Py-Docs-Bot/actions/workflows/codeql-analysis.yml)
 # Python Docs Bot
 A reddit.com bot that will return documentation links for the library and language reference sections of the python docs website.
+The bot can also return links to python pep documentation.
 The bot monitors the [r/learnpython](https://www.reddit.com/r/learnpython/) subreddit's comments looking for its keyword.
 When found the bot will reply to the comment with the requested links to documentation.

 ## Usage